danielstocks/webcloud/pages/blog/2020-03-12-nextjs-without-client-side-react.md

 ## What's _Next?_

-Next is a multi-purpose React application framework, but for my purposes it's mainly a static site generation tool (comparable to Jekyll or Gatsby).
+[Next.js](http://nextjs.org) is a multi-purpose React application framework, but for my purposes it's mainly a static site generation tool (comparable to Jekyll or Gatsby).
 It takes an input (Markdown in my case) and spits out a bunch of HTML files that are later deployed on a CDN.
 No server-side runtime required.

 ### Next is great for universal websites